Nyanjah/Chip8/README.md

 This repo contains a CHIP-8 emulator implemented in Rust, a project I started to get into emulating low level hardware and it seemed like a great excuse to learn the Rust programming language.
 I'd reccomend anyone who want's to get into emulation to give it a shot because It was really fun to work on and I learned a lot about how the CPU operates in older hardware.
-The program is designed to emulate the CPU and I/O of the CHIP-8 system, including graphics rendering and sound integration, utilizing modern Rust practices and libraries.
-It runs in the terminal and includes logging for each instruction being executed on the CPU as wella as a display to see the ROM being played.
-Windows, Mac, and Linux are all supported.

 ![image](https://github.com/Nyanjah/Chip8/assets/65467278/32742f5a-6215-4a97-a93f-1fde69d6583c)

 ## Table of Contents